 MEHER BABA DID NOT COME TO ESTABLISH A NEW RELIGION

 Meher Baba did not come to establish a new religion.

 “I have not come to establish any cult, society or organization; nor even to establish a new religion.
 The religion that I shall give teaches the knowledge of the One behind the many.
 The book that I shall make people read is the book of the heart that holds the key to the mystery of life.
 I shall bring about a happy blending of the head and the heart.
 I shall revitalize all religions and cults, and bring them together like beads on one string.”

 “I belong to no religion.
 Every religion belongs to Me.
 My personal religion is My being the Ancient Infinite One, and the religion I impart to all is love for God, which is the truth of all religions.”

-MEHER BABA IS BORN IN POONA, INDIA IN 1894
+MEHER BABA IS BORN IN PUNE, INDIA, IN 1894

 His true identity was unveiled to Him through a kiss to the forehead by Hazrat Babajan, a very old Muslim woman and one of the five Perfect Masters of the age whose task it was to remove the veil concealing His Godhood.